yt-project/yt/doc/source/cookbook/simple_plots.rst

 --------------------------

-This example illustrates how to change the label format for ion species from the deafult roman numeral style.
+This example illustrates how to change the label format for ion species from the default roman numeral style.

 .. yt_cookbook:: changing_label_formats.py